 - Ads can appear in News Feed, on the right column, and on the Facebook log out Page.

 - Ad content is sometimes paired with news about social actions that your friends have taken, like liking a Page.

 - Your friends might see news about the social actions you have taken in Facebook Ads.
 This news will only be shown to your confirmed friends and will adhere to applicable privacy settings you've set for your account.
 If a photo is used, it's your profile photo and not a photo from your photo albums.

 - Facebook doesn't sell your info to advertisers.

 - Facebook actively enforces policies that help protect your experience with third-party apps and ad networks.

-If you don't want to see a specific ad, you can click the x on the top right corner of the ad and choose hide.
-This will ensure that you no longer see this ad.
+If you don't want to see a specific ad, you can click the x on the top right corner of the ad and choose I don't want to see this.

 You can't block Facebook ads entirely.
-Ads help keep Facebook free and we strive to only show ads that are relevant and interesting to you.
+Ads help keep Facebook free and we strive to show you only ads that are relevant and interesting to you.

 To report an ad you saw on the Facebook homepage or next to a Timeline, group, photo or other page within the site, fill out this form.

 To report an ad you saw when you were using a Facebook application, fill out this form.